US Strikes Syrian Base With Over 50 Tomahawk Missiles

 The claim that the U.S. caused the Arab spring, even when its used derogatorily like you are doing, is pure bullshit American hubris.
 Your claim that Saddam was the guy that held the entire middle east together is a fucking joke, right?

 What we did was influence the Arab spring.
 We certainly crippled the government of Libya.
 We certainly funded the rebels is Syria.
 Leaving Iraq when we did was a bigger mistake than it had been to invade in the first place.
-Our mistakes in Iraq began with Bush Sr and conti
+Our mistakes in Iraq began with Bush Sr and continued under Clinton.
+If right from the beginning in 1991 we had been bombing with prejudice all the places the U.N. inspections had been interfered with, one way or another Iraq would not have been the thorn it became a decade later.
+We didnt enforce the 1991 capitulation.

+All these rebel movements, the Arab spring, is a result of something older than any significant American interference in the region.
+The spring provides the manpower that enables our interference.

+No-one is saying that without Saddam's removal there'd be total peace in Syria/middle-east, but it should be pretty obvious that the way Iraq was handled has contributed to the situation in a major, major way.

 Re: (Score:3)